 After the battle of Okehazama, the Oda clan grew bigger rapidly.
 Oda Nobunaga became the primary power.
-While his reign he did several cruel things like burning Enryaku-ji Temple (延暦寺) and killing many people, including ordinary people, yet his economic measures encouraged commercial activities.
+While his reign, he did several cruel things like burning Enryaku-ji Temple (延暦寺) and killing many people, including ordinary people, yet his economic measures encouraged commercial activities.

 Things were going somewhat smoothly for Nobunaga late in his life.
 But in 1582, Nobunaga was killed by his own top vassal, Akechi Mitsuhide (明智光秀), at Hon’nou-ji (本能寺) Temple in Kyoto.
 Nobunaga was 49 years old.

 After Hideyoshi killed Akechi, Hideyoshi cleverly maneuvered his way up to the top of the power.
-While he was in charge, he mined a large amount of gold from the gold mines he possessed.
+While Hideyoshi was in charge, he mined a large amount of gold from the gold mines he possessed.
 There is a record stating that Hideyoshi buried a vast amount of gold somewhere.
-But we never found it yet.
+But we have never found it yet.

 Hideyoshi was a poor farmer’s son who became the most powerful man in the country.
 His success story fascinates the Japanese.
 Nobunaga, Hideyoshi, and Tokugawa Ieyasu are the three most depicted subjects on TV programs and movies.
 After Hideyoshi died by natural cause, Tokugawa Ieyasu became Shogun, and the Edo period started.